Skip to main content

 1. Refresh your browser to reload your profile so the new LoRA appears in your library

-2. In a workflow, add a Create node and switch its model to Flux LoRA
+2. In a workflow, add a Create node and switch its model to a LoRA-capable model that matches the trainer: FLUX 2 Lora Edit for Flux 2 trainings, or the Klein 9B LoRA models for Klein trainings

 3. In the node’s settings bar, click the LoRA dropdown (defaults to No LoRA) and pick your trained model

-4. Include your trigger word somewhere in the prompt
+4. Include your trigger word in the prompt — for best results, prompt with the same phrasing you used in the training captions

 Next steps